nirmalka94/Intelligent_Agriculture_Crop-Collection_Robot/README.md

 ## Summary
 * The demo uses ROS1, Google Media Pipe with a custom LSTM based NN to perform crop collection in agriculture fields.
 * The implemented demo has multiple elemnets from both robotics and AI.
-* Original work done in free time
+* Original work done in free time.
+* The LSTM model for action recognition ( Picking  Fruit / Not Picking)  was trained on custom dataset created using real footage from agtocutural fields( private dataset) and preprocessing it with yolo and media pipe.

 ## Demo Concept
 * Step 1: Pickers of a fruit/ vegeitable would pick the items and collect them in small handheld containers.